-The special nature of the ESF Tunnel for the YMP has resulted in tunnel construction without precedent.
-The unique concerns for future radiological safety and nuclear waste isolation have had dramatic impacts on design and constructability.
+The special nature of the ESF tunnel for the Yucca Mountain Project has resulted in tunnel construction without precedent.
+The unique concerns for future radiological safety and nuclear waste isolation have had dramatic impacts on design and constructibility.

-The project has had significant impacts from the combined factors of project funding, government procurement procedures, and the inherent uncertainty with the exploratory mission.
+The project has been significantly impacted by the combined factors of project funding, government procurement procedures, and the inherent uncertainty with the exploratory mission.
 Thus, the project has a difficult task to adapt to changes when there are such long lead times for procurement, particularly for major equipment.
-This is a markedly different situation from traditional fixed price tunnel construction contract where the scope of the work is a given condition and procurement is wholly the responsibility of the construction contractor.
+This is a markedly different situation from a traditional fixed price tunnel construction contract where the scope of the work is a given condition and procurement is wholly the responsibility of the construction contractor.
+Despite the non-traditional conditions, tunnel is proceeding in earnest.